 2.7.2.
-Spectrum availability for 5G use
+Allowing spectrum use for 5G

-Availability of spectrum in low, mid and high bands is key for 5G.
-The availability will highly contribute to the position of EU Member States in the 5G race.
+Allowing use of spectrum in low, mid and high bands is key for 5G.
+Effective usability of spectrum will highly contribute to the position of EU Member States in the 5G race.